As a Master’s student you will need to complete 180 academic credits. You will study:

 - Critical approach to management of humanitarian operations (15 credits)

-These two core modules will focus on humanitarian practice and management expertise in complex operational contexts.
+This module will focus on humanitarian practice and management expertise in complex operational contexts.

 - Critical approach to evidence (15 credits)